 After a successful testing period, the aviation company took the solution worldwide for all of their jet engine bores.
 (Go here for a deeper behind the scenes look at the Innovation Team’s solution.)

-In his personal life, he enjoys camping, boating and fishing with family and friends.
+In his personal life, Juan enjoys camping, boating and fishing with family and friends.
 He’s been fishing since he was a kid and continues to pursue the sport regularly—even going ice fishing on Lake Winnipesaukee during bitter New Hampshire winters.

 Juan cheers on the Dolphins during football season, and also keeps up with college basketball—he was particularly thrilled this year to watch his favorite basketball team, the Tar Heels, win the National Championship.